cerner/terra-toolkit/scripts/aggregate-themes/README.md

 The `scoped` option accepts an array of theme names to aggregate.
 Only the `scoped-theme.scss` files will be aggregated.

 ## Getting Started - Generate Root and Scoped Themes
-Alternatively, generate root and scoped themes, then output a single `aggregated-themes.js` file within the `generatedThemes` directory.
+Alternatively, if root or scope theme files do not exist, theme aggregation will generate root and scope themes.

-When activated, theme aggregation searches files following the namespace `*theme-variables`, then generates root or scoped theme files.
+Theme aggregation shall search for files named after the `${theme-name}`, then generates a root and/or scope theme.
 These generated file(s) output to the `generatedThemes` directory and are imported into `aggregated-themes.js`.

 ```txt
 project